TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.1-vsphere/_index.md

 The good thing is there are only a few things you can change to a template.
 You can rename the template, change the permission, and convert it into a VM.
 All other changes require the template to be converted into a VM first.
 That means we can focus on this conversion.

-The vCenter logs the entry as “mark virtual machine as template” when you convert a VM into a template.
-When it is converted back to, it writes “mark as virtual machine”.
+The vCenter logs the entry as "mark virtual machine as template" when you convert a VM into a template.
+When it is converted back to, it writes "mark as virtual machine".
 So it's a matter of tracking these 2 entries.

 ![](4.5.1-fig-18.png)